-Transactions up to a total value of \le 5,000 per calendar year are exempt from the notification requirement.
+Transactions up to a total value of € 20,000 (previously € 5,000) per calendar year are exempt from the reporting obligation with effect from January 1, 2020.

-No transactions pursuant to Art.
-19 of the Market Abuse Regulation (MAR) were reported to us in the financial year 2017.
-Transactions from previous years can be viewed on our website at ¬ www.mlp-se.com.
+Three transactions pursuant to Art.
+19 of the Market Abuse Regulation (MAR) were reported to us in the financial year 2019.
+Reported transactions from previous years can be viewed on our website at ¬ www.mlp-se.com.